 The OCBC Deferred Share Plan aims to increase the performance-orientation and retention factor in compensation packages of executives, and foster an ownership culture within the organisation.
-Group executives holding the rank or equivalent rank of Vice President and above, and any Group Executive Director selected by the Remuneration Committee are eligible to participate in the Plan.
-In 2003, the participants are executives of the Bank, selected overseas locations and OCBC Bank (Malaysia) Berhad.
+Group executives holding the rank or equivalent rank of Senior Officer and above, and any Group Executive Director selected by the Remuneration Committee are eligible to participate in the Plan.
+In 2004, the participants are executives of the Bank, selected overseas locations and subsidiaries.